-Toccoa Falls College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate and Bachelor degrees.
-Contact the Commission on Colleges at 1866 Southern Lane Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Toccoa Falls College.
+Toccoa Falls College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate, Bachelor and Master degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Toccoa Falls College.